Learning Deep Parameterized Skills from Demonstration for Re-targetable Visuomotor Control: Abstract

 \section{Abstract}

-Robots need to learn skills that can not only generalize across similar problems but also be directed to a specific goal.
+Robots need to learn skills that can not only generalize across similar problems, but also be directed to a specific goal.
 Previous methods either train a new skill for every different goal or do not infer the specific target in the presence of multiple goals from visual data.
-We introduce an end-to-end method that represents targetable visuomotor skills as a goal-parameterized neural network policy.
+We introduce an end-to-end method that represents targetable visuomotor skills as a parameterized neural network policy.
 By training on an informative subset of available goals with the associated target parameters, we are able to learn a policy that can zero-shot generalize to previously unseen goals.
-We evaluate our method in a representative 2D simulation of a button-grid and on both button-pressing and peg-insertion tasks on two different physical arms.
-We demonstrate that our model trained on 33\% of the possible goals is able to generalize to more than 90\% of the targets in the scene for both simulation and robot experiments.
-We also successfully learn a mapping from target pixel coordinates to a robot policy to complete a specified goal.
+We evaluate our method in a representative 2D simulation of a button grid and on both button-pressing and peg-insertion tasks on two different physical arms.
+We demonstrate that our model trained on 33\% of the possible goals is able to generalize to more than 90\% of the targets in the scene, for both simulation and robot experiments.
+Our method enables physical robots to learn parameterized policies to reliably insert a round peg into a targeted hole.